chaofiber/Convex-Optimization/README.md

 # Convex optimization
 The material here is from the ETH lecture *Advanced topics in Control*.
 In 2020 spring, the topic is about large scale convex optimization.

+## Heads up
+Large scale in the sense 100k - 1B variables, constraints.
+Not ideal for robotics application.
+Some solvers: YALMIP, CVX (MATLAB), CVXPY (Python), MOSEK (for smaller medium problem)

 Lectures include following topics: ( I also added a not thorough introduction under each topic, need to summarize a better one in the future)

 ### Introduction